django-ru/faq/README_EN.md

 - [Writing web-application with Django 1.11 by CodingEntrepreneurs](https://www.youtube.com/watch?v=yDv5FIAeyoY) 🇬🇧
 - [Deployment Django application on Heroku platform by CodingEntrepreneurs](https://www.youtube.com/watch?v=4DggiEkbCTg) 🇬🇧
 - [Django Channels - introductory material](https://youtu.be/ij0PiSlYBu0) 🇷🇺
+- [MVC and its use in Django](https://www.youtube.com/watch?v=HpL6ymFEuu4) - The video explains the MVC pattern and offers a convenient way to use it in Django to separate business logic from the presentation of data (models). 🇷🇺

 ## Online-courses